jdlehman/rails_external_assets/README.md

 By default, you can use the `external_require` directive in JavaScript and CSS manifest files, but you can add more (Sass, SCSS, CoffeeScript, etc) by setting the configuration (check out the configuration docks for `sprockets_directives`).

-In any file type you configure the Sprockets directive to be available in you, can use the `external_require` directive to include an external asset in the Sprockets manifest.
+In any file type you configure the Sprockets directive to be available in you, can use the `external_require` directives to include an external asset in the Sprockets manifest.
 If you do not include an extension, Sprockets will try to use an extension based on the extension of the file you required it in.
 Sprockets will also ensure that each file is only included once, even if directives overlap and require the file more than once.

+The available directives are, `external_require`, `external_require_directory`, and `external_require_tree`, corresponding to the build in directives, `require`, `require_directory`, and `require_tree`.

 An example `application.js` Sprockets manifest file: